Osaka, Nadal advance in Australia after Djokovic flies home

 AP Sports Writer

-Osaka didn’t chuck her racket.
+Osaka didn’t throw her racket.
 She didn’t roll her eyes.
 She smiled.

 “There are situations where I previously would get upset.
 But at this point in my life, like, I’m here because I want to be here and because I find that it’s fun for me,” Osaka said.
 “Might as well enjoy it while I still can.”

 In Osaka’s mind, the drama involving nine-time champion Djokovic’s deportation on the eve of the Australian Open was something for the players in the men’s draw to worry about.
-Her title defense began smoothly enough: She won the first five games on the way to a 6-3, 6-3 victory over Camila Osorio on the main court.
+Her title defense began smoothly enough: She won the first five games on the way to a 6-3, 6-3 victory over Camila Osorio.

-With so much attention on the 11-day saga of Djokovic’s attempt to participate in the year’s first Grand Slam tournament, and bid for a fourth consecutive title at Melbourne Park, the returns of Osaka and Rafael Nadal have been overshadowed.
+With so much attention on the 11-day saga of Djokovic’s attempt to participate in the year’s first Grand Slam tournament, the returns of Osaka and Rafael Nadal have been overshadowed.

 Osaka wasn’t bothered by that.
 Nadal didn’t seem to be put off by it, either, renewing his bid for a record 21st Grand Slam singles title with a 6-1, 6-4, 6-2 win over Marcos Giron.